chmouel/gh-workon/README.md

 ## Git hooks

-If you install the script [prepare-commit-msg](./prepare-commit-msg) into your .git/hooks directory (make sure it is set as executable).
-It will automatically detect if you are in branch named issue-NUMBER and prepare a commit message out of the issue title for you.
+If you install the script [prepare-commit-msg](./prepare-commit-msg) into your `.git/hooks` directory (make sure it is set as executable).
+It will automatically detect if you are in branch named `issue-NUMBER` and prepare a commit message out of the issue title for you.

+It tries to do the right thing and only add the Fixes #ISSUE_NUMBER if there is already a commit message but not the fixes stanza.

 ## TODO